simplesthing/federated-modules/README.md

 ## components

+The "remote" application, `components`, is a storybook application that contains the UI components that will be exposed to "host" applications.

 [Code](./packages/components/README.md)

 [App](https://simplesthing.github.io/federated-modules/@simplesthing/components/index.html)

-The container application `components` is a storybook app that contains the UI components that will be shared.
-Storybook allows for separation of business and presentation logic by building only the view components.

-The component library follows the principles of atomic design, in that when evaluating a piece of user interface it should begin it's evaluation with the smallest unit and build it's way upward towards increasingly larger compositions.
-The [general pattern](https://www.componentdriven.org/) is `atom -> molecule -> organism -> template -> page`.

-A `page` is the application wrapper that connects the `template` to the application's data.
-This workflow aides in speed of development over time as it enforces the necessary stubbing of data and inputs, test case scenarios, and implementations that the component is capable of.

 ## astrology & dreams

-Remote applications `astrology` and `dreams` will be consuming UI shared components from the component library container application.
+"Remote" applications `astrology` and `dreams` are consuming the remote UI from the storybook UI library.